odin-lang/odin-lang.org/content/docs/overview.md

 Element types of integers, float, and complex numbers are supported by matrices.
 There is no support for booleans, quaternions, or any compound type.

-Indexing a matrix can be used with the matrix indexing syntax This mirrors othe type usages: type on the left, usage on the right.
+Indexing a matrix can be used with the matrix indexing syntax.
+This mirrors othe type usages: type on the left, usage on the right.

 ```odin
 elem := m[1, 2] // row 1, column 2